noelledavis/gaze_tracking/README.md

 # gaze_tracking
-Simple gaze tracking in python that uses an gradient-based algorithm by Timm & Barth to locate iris centers
+Simple gaze tracking in Python that uses an gradient-based algorithm by Timm & Barth to locate iris centers

 ## Algorithm
 1. Localize centers of irises.